 Issue Recommendation 3 Clause 6.3(2) identifies that the flood planning clause applies only to land at or below the FPL (1%+0.5m).
 The Bega River and Brogo River FRMP (Cardno, 2017) recommends that sub clause 6.3 (2) be amended to apply to all flood prone land (i.e. all land at or below the PMF) and land mapped in the FRMS as being high flood island, rather than just land at or below the flood planning level.
-The LEP be updated to identify that the flood planning clause applies to: • The flood planning area documented in the relevant Flood Study or Floodplain Risk Management Plan; or • Land at or below the Flood Planning Level.
+The LEP be updated to identify that the flood planning clause applies to: The flood planning area documented in the relevant Flood Study or Floodplain Risk Management Plan; or Land at or below the Flood Planning Level.
 This provides Council with the flexibility to identify within each catchment the appropriate design flood upon which to base the FPL, an appropriate freeboard and whether climate change should be incorporated.
 It is not recommended that the FPA mapping is included in the LEP.
 It is noted that the recommendation in Cardno (2017) to include all land below the PMF and high flood island areas would require 'exceptional circumstances' to be sought under PS 07-003.
 Based on the flood risk, the FPA and the PMF within the Merimbula and Back Lake study area, it is not considered necessary to apply 'exceptional circumstances' within the study area.
 The inclusion of flood planning provisions above the FPL (up to the PMF) has been considered in recommendation 4.
 It is also noted that PS-07-003 will be repealed once the Draft Flood Prone Land Package is adopted.
-5 The LEP only provides for flood planning provisions below the FPL.
-Section 5.8.1 of the DCP 2013 provide flood related development controls for Within the study area there is only a small area outside the recommended FPA that falls within the PMF extent (see Map G602).
+4 The LEP only provides for flood planning provisions below the FPL.
+Within the study area there is only a small area outside the recommended FPA that falls within the PMF extent (see Map G602).
 However, this may not be the case in other floodplains within the LGA.
 The recommendations in the Draft Flood Prone Land Package seek to address flood planning outside of the FPA through the application of the Special Flood Considerations (SFC).
 The SFC seeks to control certain types of vulnerable and hazardous development within the floodplain in its entirety (i.e. potentially up to the extent of the Probable Maximum Flood).
-It is recommended that the DCP be updated to include appropriate flood related development controls to related development controls for development below the FPL (see Section 5.8.1.2 of the DCP).
-However, no flood related development controls are provided for development controls are provided appropriate flood related development controls to ensure the LEP objectives in recommendation 4 (above) are met.
-This is of relevance to the Merimbula Lake Study Area which has seniors living, caravan parks and an for development above the FPL but below the PMF.
+5 Section 5.8.1 of the DCP 2013 provide flood related development controls for development below the FPL (see Section 5.8.1.2 of the DCP).
+However, no flood related development controls are provided for development above the FPL but below the PMF.
+It is recommended that the DCP be updated to include appropriate flood related development controls to ensure the LEP objectives in recommendation 4 (above) are met.
+This is of relevance to the Merimbula Lake Study Area which has seniors living, caravan parks and an airport that can be impacted by flooding.